Our Overall Objectives

 - Due to a lack of funding, our schools must ask refugee parents to contribute to the school.

-- Our schools only able to run for as long as funding is available.
+- Our schools are only able to run for as long as funding is available.
 Their continued functioning is therefore dependent on the continued goodwill of donors.

 - Socioeconomic problems and a lack of future employment opportunities result in a high drop-out rate from the age of ten onwards.